s3cur3/ci-maf/docs/theme-documentation.md

 Here's what's been added to the theme through updates:

+### Version 1.0.2

+Bug fix for header images not being displayed.

 ### Version 1.0.1

 Minor bug fixes for image galleries and menu bar.